Michanix/number-facts/README.md

 ## Number facts!
 This small application was created with React as a part of the Web programming course.

-This simple app uses (http://numbersapi.com/) API to fetch JSON data with different facts about numbers and present to user.
+This simple app uses [Number Facts](http://numbersapi.com/) API to fetch JSON data with different facts about numbers and present to user.

 ### Installation and Usage